Hi, I'm Hazem!

 This is my take on tower defense strategy games.
 In my version, all your troops are "dummies."
 They have different gear equipped depending on their level.
 Additionally, unlike traditional "tower" games, these units can move.

-Built from scratch with HTML, CSS, and JavaScript by Hazem Algendy
+Built from scratch with HTML, CSS, and JS by Hazem Algendy